 Popspoken: What are your thoughts of being likened to an ‘illusionist’ and referred to as a ‘national treasure’?

 Yrjö: I started out my art career as an illustrator working with magazines and book covers, and I am proud of having been one of the most skilled ones in Sweden.
 In 1973 I made my début at one of the best art galleries in Stockholm, sold a few paintings to friends, was stuck with hybris, finished my job and starter out as a free artist.
 It was followed by some difficult years, but I have never regretted that step.
 Although I have been rather successful and some know my works, nobody has as yet called me a national treasure.
 Wouldn’t mind, though.

 Popspoken: Is there anything about the modern era of art making/exhibiting you would like to change, or improve?

 Yrjö: I regret that art criticism in our newspapers is declining and I am not sure that the influence so called curators have on art and exhibitions always is for the good of creating good art.
 One could also be rather sad of the fact that art today is becoming more and more commercialized.

-Check out Yrjö Edelmann’s first solo show in Asia from 24th November onwards.
+Yrjö Edelmann’s first solo show in Asia happens from 24th November onwards.